Sponsored by the Trade Unions.

-Townsend Productions, in association with IBMT Harrogate Theatre, The Place Bedford and Unite the Union, present
+Townsend Productions, in association with IBMT Harrogate Theatre, The Place Bedford and Unite the Union, presents

 When Spaniards rose up to resist General Franco's military rebellion in 1936, it was an inspiration to millions of people worldwide.
 Their heroic struggle alerted the rest of the world to the threat of fascism.
 Dare Devil Rides To Jarama commemorates and celebrates the contribution and sacrifice of the Volunteer International Brigades, including two and a half thousand from Britain and Ireland.

-Compelling and humorous, Dare Devil Rides To Jarama focuses on the contrasting lives of Clem Beckett, a Lancashire blacksmith and famous star of the speedway track, and Christopher Caudwell, a renowned writer, poet and philosopher.
+Compelling and humorous, Dare Devil Rides To Jarama focuses on the contrasting lives of Clem Beckett, born in Oldham and famous star of the speedway track around Manchester and the North, and Christopher Caudwell, a renowned writer, poet and philosopher.
 Both men were killed together at Jarama in February 1937, having become friends as members of the British Battalion's machine-gun company.

 Director Louise Townsend comments, This project is a tremendous opportunity to tell this very intricate and extraordinary story of exceptional people.
 The challenge is twofold - to do justice to their achievements and to reflect the dense, turbulent political and historical times.

 Writer Neil Gore comments, The play is an exciting and evocative piece about the incredible contribution made by the volunteers that made up the International Brigades to fight the forces of fascism and to uphold the power of democracy.
 It is also an important examination of the fascinating and brilliant life of Clem Beckett who achieved so much in such a short time as a top speedway rider and a rider in the Wall of Death around Europe.